Losing Weight and Saving Money

 You’re already paying for water, so you might as well drink it.
 And Dr. Apovian recommends it: “Drinking water keeps the metabolism running, helps us to feel full throughout the day, encourages us to eat less at meals without deprivation, and saves you money you would have spent on other beverages.”

 And water isn’t the only liquid you can drink to lose weight and save money.
-Dr. Apovian suggests trying out a smoothie lunch:
+Dr. Apovian suggests trying out a smoothie lunch with whey and casein protein.

 Don’t forget to sleep